DiscordLabSCP/DiscordLab/README.md

 about this in the [Advanced Logging](#advanced-logging) section.
 - `DiscordLab.Moderation.dll` - Allows you to ban and unban people directly from the Discord bot.
 This is useful for when you are not near your server and need to ban someone, requires `DiscordLab.ModerationLogs` to log out any information.
 - `DiscordLab.ModerationLogs.dll` - Logs all moderation actions done on the SCP server into your chosen Discord channels, including admin chat logs and reporting.
+- `DiscordLab.SCPSwap.dll` - Logs all swaps that happen between SCPs on the server.
+This is useful if you want to see if someone switched to a different SCP.

 ## Requesting modules